 After mastering pressure management, you can do whatever you want to do on the court.
 You can also use this pressure against your opponent and put him/her on toes.

 Remember, it will not work overnights.
 You have to practice a lot to achieve this level of pressure management.

 5. Envision a Strong YOU!

 Once you have admitted that you are strong and can do whatever you want to do on the tennis court, you can achieve a good level of mental toughness in tennis.

 What you have to do is envision a strong image of yourself and now try to make your existing body up to that level.

-Our mind works in the way where it reacts the same that you feed to it.
+Our mind works in a way where it reacts the same that you feed it.
 If you see yourself as a weak player, you will be a weak player.

 On the other hand, if you keep praising your skills and have a strong image of YOU in your mind, you are going to be strong.
 It will also increase your work productivity.

 My first point was “Live in the moment”, but let’s make it more meaningful.
 Live in the moment, but within yourself only.

 In daily life, there is always YOU and there is always an audience or crowd.
 When it comes to tennis, there is a third person, your opponent.